falexwolf/falexwolf.me/research.md

 Prior to joining machine learning for biology, I developed computational techniques for predicting the emergent behavior of models of strongly correlated quantum materials, quantum computers, and chemical reactions in solar cells.

-Research topics are ordered anti-chronologically and link to selected publications and code.
+The research topics on this page are ordered anti-chronologically and link to selected publications and code.

 [TOC]